Joel-Maldonado/Simple-MCTS/README.md

 ### Limitations of This Implementation

-1. **Simple rollout policy**: Our implementation uses random playouts, which may not be optimal for complex games.
+1. **Simple rollout policy**: Our implementation uses random playouts.
+Creating an evaluation function can greatly improve the results.
-2. **Simplicity of Tic-Tac-Toe**: Tic-Tac-Toe has a very small action space, and thus doesn't make very much use of MCTS's asymmetric tree growth as much as other games with a large action space.
-3. **Computationally intensive**: Achieving strong play often requires a large number of simulations, which can be time-consuming.
+2. **Computationally intensive**: Achieving strong play often requires a large number of simulations, which can be time-consuming.

 ## Project Structure

-The project consists of three main Python files:
+The project consists of 4 main Python files:

-1. `main.py`: Contains the MCTS implementation and the main game loop.
+1. `src/main.py`: Contains the MCTS implementation and the main game loop.
-2. `tictactoe.py`: Defines the Tic-Tac-Toe game rules and board representation.
-3. `elo.py`: Implements the Elo ranking system and runs tournaments between different MCTS versions.
+2. `src/elo.py`: Implements the Elo ranking system and runs tournaments between different MCTS versions **(Might need to modify to code directly)**
+3. `games/tictactoe.py`: Defines the Tic-Tac-Toe game rules and board representation.
+4. `games/connect4.py`: Defines the Connect 4 game rules and board representation.

 ## Simple ELO Results